tablelist/api-docs-bottleservice.com/venuesByCityId.md

 ## Venues By City ID

-Use the venue by city ID endpoint to get a list of venues in a particular city:
+Use the venue by city ID endpoint to get a list of venues in a particular city.
+You can use this to setup a page similar to this one on the Tablelist website: https://www.tablelist.com/nyc/discover/.

 ### Request